yenicelik/stock-embeddings/README.md

  pip install -r requirements.txt
  ```

- (Of course one can also use anaconda, which is a better deciison - I'm just used to pip and the deadline is soon).
+ (Of course one can also use anaconda, which is a better decision - I'm just used to pip and the deadline is soon).

  Whenever you install a new package, please append the `requirements.txt`
  file with the modulename, as well as the most specific module version.